KonduitAI/konduit-serving/README.md

 Packaging pipelines for a particular operating system typically will depend on the target system's supported chips.
-For example, we can target linux with ARM or Intel architecture.
+For example, we can target Linux with ARM or Intel architecture.

-Javacpp's platform classifier will also work depending only on the targeted chip.
+JavaCPP's platform classifier will also work depending only on the targeted chip.
 For these concerns, we introduced the -Dchip=gpu/cpu/arm argument to the build.
-This is a thin abstraction over javacpp's packaging to handle targeting the right platform automatically.
+This is a thin abstraction over JavaCPP's packaging to handle targeting the right platform automatically.

 To further thin out other binaries that maybe included (such as opencv) we may use -Djavacpp.platform directly.
-This approach is mainly tested with intel chips right now.
+This approach is mainly tested with Intel chips right now.
 For other chips, please file an issue.

 These arguments are as follows:

-1. -Djavacpp.platorm=windows-x86_64 (windows)
+1. -Djavacpp.platorm=windows-x86_64 (Windows)
 2. -Djavacpp.platform=linux-x86_64
 3. -Djavacpp.platform=mac-osx-x86_64

 Specifying this can optimize the jar size quite a bit, otherwise you end up with extra operating system specific binaries in the jar.
-Initial feedback via github issues is much appreciated!
+Initial feedback via GitHub Issues is much appreciated!

 ### Packaging options